Official Kickball Rules

 - The minimum number of players on the field is 7, with no gender minimum.

-- All players present for a game must be placed in the kicking order.
+- All players who are fielding or plan to field must be placed in the kicking order.

-- All players must be registered with the League to play with the team.
+- All players must be registered with the team to play with that team, except in situations in which the team is short the minimum number of total players or the number of a particular gender.
 Unregistered substitutes are not permitted.
 Any team found to be playing with an unregistered player will forfeit the game.
 See: Late Registration below.

 - When a team has fewer than the required number of players of a specified gender available, players of one gender may not be substituted for members of another gender.
-For example, if a team has 10 total players available at game time, but only 3 are female, the team must play short with 9 players.
+For example, if a team has 10 total players available at game time, but only 3 are female, the team must either play short with 9 players or borrow a player from another team that is not their opponent per Rule Team 7.

 - Fielding teams are required to play catcher and pitcher.